 The appellate court reversed the district court’s decision implying that the regulation is overbroad.
 However, when the Postal Service will enact such sweeping restrictions on the favored First Amendment, the restrictions on the Second Amendment are more excessive.
 Federal law forbids carrying firearms or other dangerous weapons in a “federal facility.7”

-The Postal Service regulation implements this as prohibiting weapons on postal property.
+The Post Office Law regulation implements this as prohibiting weapons on postal property.
 My administrative law professor was insistent that agencies can establish regulations implementing federal law and that these regulations have the force of law.
 An administrative agency from the executive branch meddling in the duties of the legislative branch is enough of a problem.
 When they exceed the authority of the statute it is quite the abuse of authority.

 The fact that there have not been a number of cases on this point shows that the great number of concealed carry licensees who stop at post offices carry discretely and do not create problems.
 This is significant.
 When concealed carry was first proposed, and every improvement since, we were told there would be blood in the streets and citizens being terrified by licensees brandishing guns.
 These threats are still heard, are always wrong, but are treated as valid commentary by the media.
 The shortage of post office cases indicates the efforts of concealed carry licensees to carry lawfully and discreetly; yet, it happens.